 9. Deidre & the Dark - Bad Day

 Everybody’s going to have a bad day every now and then, but I don’t know how that could be possible with “Bad Day,” an upbeat track about taking the high road to help yourself feel better.
 This is one of those songs packed full of horn stabs, flute solos, and jazz organ that never lets up and keeps you going out there on the dancefloor.
 I really love the use of taxi calling, baby crying, and telephone operator samples which only add to the theme of taking yourself places.

 10. Gold Fields - Glow

 What does it take to generate the energy required to glow?
 Gold Fields explore the process of removing fear and setting your spirit aflame, opening your world to a warm future.
 The track opens with what sounds like an electric generator firing up, an energy arc that lights up the darkness.
 I love the chord progressions, the way the track builds and falls, and is divided into movements.
-With a running time at just over 8 minutes, every moment is worth experiencing.
+With a running time at just over eight minutes, every moment is worth experiencing.

 11. Heart Bones - This Time It’s Different

 Heart Bones, a duet with Sean Tillman and Sabrina Ellis is a project to keep your eyes and ears on.
 It’s playful, explores our emotional attachments in love, and even plays with role reversal, which just adds to the theme, “This Time It’s Different.”
 Relationships can be like this, where it seems like you keep going in circles, over and over working on the same issues.
 Perhaps if we try to sing from the other person’s perspective it truly can help us to make this time different.